Aketos/meilisearch-explorer/README.md

 - `/indexes`: List of all Meilisearch indexes
 - `/indexes/[indexUid]`: Index detail page with document management and settings
 - `/search`: Search interface for querying indexes
-- `/management`: Server management and statistics
+- `/configuration`: Server configuration and statistics

 ## Accessibility